gui1117/fefe/README.md

 # Fefe

-* USE GGEZ ?

 * faire recreate swapchain on signal and fence

 A game that mix hotline miami and left 4 dead. and shoot em up (esquive de balles lentes)

 impl:
-* conrod with own backend
 * protocols on top of udp TODO
-* vulkano+winit or gfx+winit.
-  see how hal evolve and if vulkano could be used on top of hal as it is vulkanic. this would be awesome
-* nphysics next
 * animations, particles effects ?
 * map is layers divide map in grid
   * cell are loaded and saved. (monster are created, layers are drawn)